aaronsheldon/vonFoersterHazards/README.md

 Citing
 ------

-Not withstanding any [licenses][00], all use, incorporation, modification, or any other derivative products must cite the author and this work as a contributing source.
+Notwithstanding any [licenses][00], all use, incorporation, modification, or any other derivative products must cite the author and this work as a contributing source.
 If you fail to cite this work you are expressly **FORBIDDEN** to use this work in any form.

 ```
 Aaron Sheldon (2020), "von Foerster Hazards" v1.0, Zenodo, doi:Pending registration with Zenodo